Auzzy/pyinq/docs/src/source/printers.rst

 AbstractPrinter
 ---------------
+.. class:: AbstractPrinter(\*\*kwargs)

-The :class:`AbstractPrinter` forms the base of any printer.
-It provides the methods necessary for the :func:`print_report` method to properly operate.
-Note that each of the following methods must be implemented by your printer.
+        This forms the base of any printer.
+It provides the methods necessary for the :func:`print_report` method to properly operate. ``kwargs`` allows any subprinter to easily accept arguments.
+If your printer does not require any arguments, you may simply omit the constructor.

+Each of the following methods must be implemented by your printer.
 Failure to do so will result in a :class:`NotImplementedError`.

 .. function:: title(name)